 A Static Load

 A good example of this is a person seen below.
-He is holding a stack of books on his back but he is not moving.
+He is holding a stack of books in front of him but he is not moving.
 The force downwards is STATIC FORCE

 A Dynamic Load